 Making Extraordinary Differences And Leading Stratford ~ 2016 MEDALS Awards

 The Youth Committee of Stratford Partnership for Youth and Families is now accepting nominations for the 2016 Making Extraordinary Differences And Leading Stratford (MEDALS) Awards.
 To make a nomination, individuals may simply submit a paragraph or two about why they think the individual, business or organization makes a positive impact on the quality of life in Stratford and demonstrates leadership.
-All nomination letters must be received by Monday, March 28, 2016.
-MEDALS recipients will be honored at the SPYF Annual Town Hall Meeting on June 14, 2016.
+MEDALS recipients were honored at the SPYF Annual Town Hall Meeting on June 14, 2016.